erithobra/React-introduction-Homework/README.md

 Let's put in some practice creating a React component from scratch.

-1. Create a new react project in this repository.
+1. Create a new React project in this repository using the command `create-react-app`.

 2. Create a `src/components/Book.js` file that exports a basic React component.

-3. Import the `Book` component in the `App/index.js` file, and render it in the App component's JSX.
+3. Import the `Book` component in the `App.js` file, and render it in the App component's JSX.

 4. Hardcode the entirety of the JSX and CSS for the Book component to render a page that looks something like this: (Feel free to pick your own book)